Former Prosecutor Defending Child Sex Abuse Charges in Utah

 In Utah, child abuse investigations are rarely a search for the truth; they are often a search for corroboration of a pre-existing theory.
 Prosecutors rely heavily on specialized task forces, Child Advocacy Centers (CACs), and forensic interviewers to generate statements that form the backbone of their case.
 Because physical evidence is frequently absent in these allegations, the State’s entire "Information" usually rests on the interpretation of a child’s statements.
 As a former prosecutor, Andrew McAdams knows that these interviews are not always the neutral fact-finding missions they are claimed to be.
 We meticulously audit these recordings for suggestive techniques that can lead to false allegations or coached testimony.

-The State also utilizes digital forensics to search for any secondary evidence that can be twisted to support the primary claim.
-They will seize phones, computers, and tablets, scouring for search histories or communications that can be used to establish a pattern of behavior.
-If the police executed a search without proper authority, we aggressively file search warrant challenges to ensure that illegally obtained data never reaches a jury.
-Understanding how a prosecutor evaluates this evidence allows us to intervene during the high-pressure police investigations phase, often preventing formal charges from being filed in the first place.
+The State may also use digital forensics to search for secondary evidence that can be framed as supporting the primary allegation.
+Investigators may seize phones, computers, tablets, cloud accounts, messages, search histories, or communications that prosecutors later argue show motive, opportunity, intent, or a pattern of behavior.
+In cases arising from Bountiful, Layton, or nearby communities, those searches may be handled by local agencies, regional task forces, or forensic reviewers whose conclusions need to be tested carefully.
+If police executed a search without proper authority, exceeded the scope of the warrant, or relied on misleading information to obtain judicial approval, we challenge that evidence before it reaches a jury.
+Understanding how a prosecutor evaluates this evidence allows us to intervene during the high-pressure investigation phase, often before formal charges are filed.

 Strategic Defense: Attacking the Foundation of the Accusation